 In discussing options for protecting his assets while getting his wife onto Medicaid, the husband brought up the concept of a "Medicaid Divorce."
 The husband had researched this on the internet and had some questions on what this is and how it worked.

 As we discussed the client's information further, the husband had lots of questions on the Medicaid divorce, who would know this happened, and a number of other things.
 After going through this for a while, I realized the husband thought that an actual divorce would occur with the Florida court system.
 This could not be furthest from the truth!
 We would never encourage a married couple to divorce over Medicaid/nursing home expenses.
 There are plenty of planning techniques to help the community spouse get their loved ones onto Medicaid, but these options do not include any kind of divorce!
 The moral of the story is do not believe everything you read on the internet!
 The husband was very sad that he would either have to divorce his wife or lose all of their assets to the nursing home, and I got to explain that this was not the case at all as he had a good elder law attorney, much to his relief!

 If you are dealing with a sick spouse or your parents are going through this, please know that you should see a Board Certified Elder Law attorney to assist with planning.
 It is never too late to plan and protect assets, but you would need to see a good attorney to help.
-We offer free monthly seminars on Medicaid and Estate Planning if you want to learn more about Medicaid, asset protection and more.
+We offer free on-line seminars on Medicaid and Estate Planning if you want to learn more about Medicaid, asset protection and more.

 People who read this may also want to review the following: